-- 1. to execute agreements, contracts, permits, bylaws, and minutes in a timely manner; - 2. to provide direction on correspondence received by the Mayor's office when required, in a timely manner; - 3. to review and approve outgoing mail from the Mayor's office in a timely manner; - 4. to attend events as requested by schools, service clubs, societies, etc. for presentations; - 5. to attend speaking engagements for City events as needed or provide direction to the Acting Mayor; - 6. to attend speaking engagements as requested by community groups or provide direction to the Acting Mayor; - 7. to provide responses to inquiries within five business days; - 8. to act as Council's media spokesperson; - 9. to attend Tri-Cities Chamber of Commerce events; - 40.9. to attend Police Board meetings and events; - 41.10. to host open-door meetings with residents, business owners, societies, organizations, and outside agencies; - 42.11. to meet with the City Manager to discuss ongoing items; - 43.12. to meet with mayors or councillors from other municipalities as requested; - 44.13. to meet with provincial and federal dignitaries as requested; and - 45.14. to follow up with and provide direction on correspondence from external agencies such as E-Comm, Metro Vancouver, TransLink, and the School District.
+- 1. to execute agreements, contracts, permits, bylaws, and minutes in a timely manner; - 2. to provide direction on correspondence received by the Mayor's office when required, in a timely manner; - 3. to review and approve outgoing mail from the Mayor's office in a timely manner; - 4. to attend events as requested by schools, service clubs, societies, etc. for presentations; - 5. to attend speaking engagements for City events as needed or provide direction to the Acting Mayor; - 6. to attend speaking engagements as requested by community groups or provide direction to the Acting Mayor; - 7. to provide responses to inquiries within five business days; - 8. to act as Council's media spokesperson; - 9. to attend Police Board meetings and events; - 10. to host open-door meetings with residents, business owners, societies, organizations, and outside agencies; - 11. to meet with the City Manager to discuss ongoing items; - 12. to meet with mayors or councillors from other municipalities as requested; - 13. to meet with provincial and federal dignitaries as requested; and - 14. to follow up with and provide direction on correspondence from external agencies such as E-Comm, Metro Vancouver, TransLink, and the School District.